nqobilehlatshwayo/AI-Based-TB-Surveilllance/README.md

 # AI-Based TB Surveillance in South Africa using Google Trends

-This repository contains the research implementation and findings for AI-based surveillance of Tuberculosis in South Africa using Google Trends data, completed as part of an Honours research project at the University of the Witwatersrand.
+Tuberculosis (TB) remains a critical public health issue globally, with the WHO Global TB Report 2024 confirming TB as the world's deadliest disease.
+South Africa has one of the highest TB burdens globally, reporting an estimated 56,000 TB-related deaths in 2023.
+Traditional surveillance is constrained by reporting delays, incomplete case capture, and poor data quality, driving the need for more efficient approaches to disease surveillance.
+This repository contains the research implementation and findings for AI-based surveillance of Tuberculosis in South Africa using Google Trends data, establishing the potential of Google search data as a cheaper and faster proxy for TB surveillance in SA.

 ## Repository Structure